CHT2531/simple-progressive-web-app/README.md

 * Modify the manifest file e.g. change the name of the app, change the background colour.
 * Uninstall the app and use the Application tab in Chrome to delete any caching for the site
 * Open the app again and check that your changes have taken effect.
+* If you have an account on the selene web server, upload the app to selene and view the app using a mobile device.
+See how the app works on a mobile device.

 ## Finding out more